flxlabs/silverstripe-pagesections/README.md

    Page:
      extensions:
        - PageSectionsExtension
-       - VersionedRelationsExtension
    ```
    This will by default add **one** page section called `Main` to your page(s)
-   > **Make sure that the *VersionedRelationsExtension* comes after the *PageSectionsExtension***

 1. If you want more than one page section add the following to your `mysite/_config/config.yaml`:
    ```
    Page:
      extensions:
        - PageSectionsExtension
-       - VersionedRelationsExtension
      page_sections:
   	   - Top
   	   - Middle